JorgeCastilloPrz/FABProgressCircle/README.md

 Structure
 ---------
-Don't panic about the project structure, as it is totally intentional.
-I don't want to expose to the users information (classes, methods) they don't need.
+Don't panic about the project structure, as package visibility and final classes are totally intentional.
+I don't want to expose to the users information
+(classes, methods) they don't need.
 This library is totally intended to be configured through it's custom attributes.
 That is a good way to preserve material guidelines a little bit.

 Contributions
 -------------